YvnCode04/YvnCode04/README.md

 As I said in my interest I'm learning everything that will help me to build better app so Xcode, Git, Swift C++ Python...etc

 - 💞️ I’m looking to collaborate on open source projects.
+As I started my jorney as a developer with GNU/Linux with is a open source platform, I still am a opensource enthosiate.
+I love to be able to work on a Open Source project with the communoty of Applle dev.

-- 📫 How to reach me on X, on mastodon et on Github
+- 📫 How to reach me on X  where I'am the most active, on mastodon where I try to post as much as possible et on Github of course where I host all my repos.

 - 😄 Pronouns: He